udaypk/trackeveryday/README.md

+# TL;DR
+  * Download TrackEveryday.exe from windows10_distribution folder.
+  * Download settings.txt from windows10_distribution folder.
+  * Keep both files in the same folder.
+  * Customize the values of NotificationInterval, Tasks and PauseInterval in settings.txt as per the instructions there.

 # TrackEveryday
 This is a non-intrusive and periodic notification program to track every day activities from work projects to personal tasks.
 You can configure a list of every day tasks to measure for yourself the time spent on each task on a daily/weekly/monthly basis.